 We recognize your unique experiences, strengths and goals when providing our full range of services to support your success.
-You have access to these pages of special relevance and interest to students with disabilities, in addition to our main website https://www.utm.utoronto.ca/careers/welcome-career-centre and the CLNx https://clnx.utoronto.ca/home.htm (via login with your Utorid).
+You have access to these pages of special relevance and interest to students with disabilities, in addition to our main UTM Career Centre website and the CLNx (via login with your Utorid).

-Students with disabilities can greatly benefit from the one on one coaching and support of a Career Counsellor or Employment Strategist.
+Students with disabilities can greatly benefit from the one-on-one coaching and support of a Career Counsellor or Employment Strategist.
 Appointments (electronic and in-person) can help you develop career plans and strategies that meet your needs as an individual.
-Listen to this endorsement from one of your peers.
 Learn more about appointments: Career Counselling and Employment Strategizing.

 Large screen computer with Zoomtext and Dark Reader suitable for students with vision loss low vision